Old Habits Die Hard: How Conversational History Geometrically Traps LLMs: Structural Dependencies

 \subsection{Carryover effects in closed models}

-To study whether our findings also extend to API-based models, we apply the probabilistic perspective to two closed-weight models: GPT-5 \citep{gpt5} and Claude-Opus-4.5 \citep{claude-4.5}. \Cref{tab:Probabilistic results closed} reports probabilistic consistency comparable to the open models (\sect{sec: Probabilistic results}).
-Given the established consistent correlation of the probabilistic and geometric perspective across models (\sect{sec:Probabilistic and Geometric Meets}), these probabilistic similarities serve as an indication that closed models may also be subject to internal geometric traps.\footnote{We used GPT-5 with low thinking version 2025-08-07, and Opus-4.5 version 20251101.
+To study whether our findings also extend to API-based models, we apply the probabilistic perspective to two closed-weight models: GPT-5 \citep{gpt5} and Claude-Opus-4.5 \citep{claude-4.5}. \Cref{tab:Probabilistic results closed} reports probabilistic consistency that aligns with the trends of the open models (\sect{sec: Probabilistic results}).
+Given the established consistent correlation of the probabilistic and geometric perspective across models (\sect{sec:Probabilistic and Geometric Meets}), these probabilistic similarities serve as an initial indication that closed models may also be subject to internal geometric traps.\footnote{We used GPT-5 with low thinking version 2025-08-07, and Opus-4.5 version 20251101.
 We excluded refusal datasets due to API-level filtering mechanisms.}